BenjaminTietz/wordpress-docker/README.md

 3. **Generate and configure the .env file:**

-The environment file will be created automatically from env.template.
+The environment file will be created automatically from template.env.
 Adjust the values to match your setup (optional):

 ```sh